 Step 3: Earn 1,000 Trainee Hours

-There is no national requirement to pass an exam before working as a trainee, but some states require it.
+There is no national requirement to pass a real estate appraiser course before working as a trainee, but some states require it.

 Once you’ve got your mentor and passed any state-specific tests, you’ll start doing appraisals under your mentor’s supervision.
 Before you can get your license, you must log at least 1,000 hours of supervised experience in no less than 6 months.
 This is the new national minimum.
 In the past, it was twice that.